 - Daily exercise log with sets, reps, and weight columns

-- Weekly weight or body measurement tracker
+- Weekly weight or body-measurement tracker

-- Weekly progress photos placeholder page
+- Weekly progress-photo placeholder pages

 - Hydration tracker (8 glasses per day)

-- Sleep duration tracker
+- Sleep duration and quality tracker

-- Macro and calorie sections
+- Macro and calorie sections per day

-- Before and after pages
+- Before and after pages every 4 weeks

-- 4-week goal review pages
+- Goal review pages every 4 weeks

 2. Gratitude journals